Vyrologix Leronlimab Description For 2022

 Vyrologix Leronlimab Indication For COVID-19

 The Company announced on December 9, 2021, that it had submitted a Phase 3 trial with the U.S. FDA to evaluate the efficacy and safety of leronlimab in combination with the standard of care for critically ill patients with COVID-19 pneumonia with a need for invasive mechanical ventilation or Extracorporeal Membrane Oxygenation.
-If approved by the FDA, patients in this trial will be randomized in a 1:1 ratio to receive up to four doses of 700 mg leronlimab with the standard of care or placebo with the standard of care administered by 30-minute IV infusion weekly over a four-week treatment period.

 The Philippines FDA granted Compassionate Special Permits for Leronlimab as requested by medical specialists to treat COVID-19 patients.